Pictured: Eileen Krumm, Industrial Designer at TricorBraun

 Industrial designers typically focus on the physical appearance, functionality and manufacturability of a product, though they are often involved in far more during a development cycle.
 All of this ultimately extends to the overall lasting value and experience a product or service provides for end-users.

-Every object that you interact with on a daily basis in your home, office, school, or public setting is the result of a design process during which thousands of decisions were made by an industrial designer (and their team) aimed at improving your life through well-executed design.
+Every object that you interact with on a daily basis in your home, office, school, or public setting is the result of a design process.
+During this process, myriad decisions are made by an industrial designer (and their team) that are aimed at improving your life through well-executed design.

 Videos about Industrial Design